Akulus/Akira/.github/README.md

 ---

 > Akira is probably the best music discord bot focused in 100% at to become radio station.
-Just fill .json file with your favourite songs and bot will automatically download songs and play them randomly.
+Create new playlist and bot will automatically download songs and play them randomly.
 Commands has been reduced to minimum because Akira can do all hard stuff automatically for you - just show her where should join and she will join and surprise you with music quality.

-##### ⚠️ Akira by default comes with 100+ anime themed songs inside `songs.json` file.
-Feel free to change that if u want.

 # 👋 Getting started
 1. Install all required programs & prepare bot files.
 [Click here to get more info.](https://github.com/Razzels0/Akira/blob/master/.github/INSTALLATION.md)